-9 Quick Restaurant SEO Tips to Boost Your Google Search Visibility
+10 Quick Restaurant SEO Tips to Boost Your Google Search Visibility

 In the restaurant industry, implementing the Schema.org library for restaurants is a must.

-This task requires a developer or a website platform or content management system with the right plugins or built-in options.
+This task requires a developer, website platform, or content management system with the right plugins or built-in options.

 Summary

-If you want to make sure your restaurant is full day in and day out, people need to be able to find you online.
-Once they find you, you need to quickly win them over with a great website experience and drive them to your location.
-These nine tips will help you accomplish both of those goals.
+If you want to make sure your restaurant is full, day in and day out – or that you’re maximizing your delivery and carry-out business – people need to be able to find you online.

-Once those customers get to the restaurant, it’s all up to the staff.
-Remember, no amount of SEO can save a restaurant that consistently leaves a bad taste in the mouths of its customers.
+Once they find you, you need to quickly win them over with a great website experience and drive them to take action.